ROCHAT-B/Test/README.md

 After deployment, go to the output panel and

-*   visit the credential url to get the client and CA certificates in your web browser
+*   visit the credential url to install the client and CA certificates in your web browser
 *   after certificates installation, start the web console of the cluster
 *   test the primary/secondary virtual IP address with the test URL in the output